After all there is something about a wedding gown prettier

 Bad for: Large-chested women (it will make you look bustier too)

-The name says it all: The neckline dips down in the front (and sometimes in the back as well) in a V-shape, de-emphasizing the bustline.
+(and sometimes in the back as well) in a V-shape, de-emphasizing the bustline.

 Good for: B or C cups